Activated carbon air filters for sustainable solar power generating

 To achieve this, we decided to install activated carbon air filters, which we consider the most appropriate technology to treat these emissions.

 The plant has been designed to work with two different flows, one from the expansion tank venting process and one from the overflow tank venting process.
 Both processes treat Volatile Organic Compounds by using two carbon filters with activated carbon beds.

 There is one working filter and one backup filter.
 This enables continual functioning when any carbon needs to be changed.
 There is a load cell control system in order to detect when the activated carbon needs to be changed.
 As the carbon adsorbs the VOC, the weight of the filter increases and this is detected by the load cell control system.

 Solana Generating Station begins powering APS customers

-CSP Solana Generating Station uses activated carbon air filters from Condorchem Envitech for making its power generating more sustainable.
+CSP Solana Generating Station uses activated carbon air filters from Condorchem Envitech to enable sustainable power generation.